AxisCommunications/jsontas/docs/examples.rst

 There are many crazy ways of utilizing JSONTas and it's quite impossible to write examples for each and every use-case.
 If there are any questions then please to not hestitate contacting the maintainers or writing an issue in github.
-Or just play around with it and send a PR with new examples.
+We encurage you to play around with it and send a PR with new examples.